guyht/Glog/README.md

     disqus_id       - (Optional) Disqus ID to use for comments analytics_code  - (Optional) Google Analytics code
     base_url        - (Optional) Base URL for the blog.
-Defaults to '/'
+Defaults to '/' cache_time      - (Optional) Time in seconds to cache each page

+# Running the tests

+    $ make test